Episode II: Part I - The Case of the Menacing Notes

 Several weeks earlier Rebecca Blakely was employed as a certified legal assistant with the prestigious law firm of Colby, Miller, & Wright, a boutique firm located in the Metropolis central business district.
 She was with the firm just over three years, happily employed as a senior paralegal for one of the firm’s founding partners; happy until recently, that is, when she inadvertently uncovered evidence they were helping several well known pharmaceutical companies deliberately and aggressively market known addictive opioids.
 Additionally, the firm was advising the companies on how to down play the risks of addiction, that the drugs were safe, and to the contrary, underutilized.

-Approximately a week later, and in spite of the fact she had not disclosed her discovery to anyone, she was called into her boss’ office and summarily fired.
+A month later, and in spite of the fact she had not disclosed her discovery to anyone, she was called into her boss’ office and summarily fired.
 No plausible explanation was given for her termination.

 “I was really frightened, Matt, especially after the third note.
 If they really believed I was talking to the police, that last note convinced me my life was in danger.
 That’s when I decided I to contact you.”